 September 05, 2018

-Beyond the played-out stereotypes and superficial differences, building operators face the very real challenge of meeting the sometimes-conflicting needs of different users of the same environment.
+Throw a tech tenant into the mix, and overnight we’ve seen lobbies fill up with a drastically different crowd.
+Traditional FIRE tenants in three-piece suits and designer shoes suddenly clash with jeans and flip flops.
+Beyond the superficial differences, building operators face the very real challenge of meeting the sometimes-conflicting needs of different users of the same environment.

 The first step in managing a potential culture clash is pursuing a thorough understanding of tenants’ different uses, cultures, expectations and lease obligations.
-Consider how each tenant will compliment, conflict or influence the building’s vibe.
-An open mind and honest discussion about general standards for dress codes, work hours and security access needs with all stakeholders will help satisfy the collective needs of the tenant mix.
+Consider how each tenant will complement, conflict or influence the building’s vibe.
+An open mind and honest discussion with all stakeholders about general standards for dress codes, work hours and security access will help satisfy the collective needs of the tenant mix.

-- High Density Tenants: Tenants with more employees have a higher demand for building resources such as toilet paper, plug load and cleaning services than tenants with fewer employees in the same amount of space.
+- High-Density Tenants: Tenants with more employees have a higher demand for building resources such as toilet paper, plug load and cleaning services than tenants with fewer employees in the same amount of space.
 Despite this, expenses are typically allocated based on square footage percentage.
 Converting buildings with standard Base Year leases to Industrial Gross leases will allow tenants to pay directly for high-demand services that they use in excess of typical users, such as janitorial and utilities.
 Gross-ups just got grosser, but it results in a more equitable allocation of operating expenses across the tenant base.

 - Security Needs: Many creative tenants are highly conscious of preserving intellectual property and need systems in place to control access to their space.
 Adopting technology that allows tenants to enter and approve their own visitor lists for processing clearance with the building security protocols will minimize backups of visitor registration in the lobby.

 - Pets in the Office: If your building allows dogs inside, develop a code of conduct for pets that is distributed to all tenants.
 Require dogs to be registered with the building and establish a zero-tolerance policy for aggressive pet behavior.
 Establishing a cleaning fee directly with your tenants (not the pet owner) per doggie accident is a good accountability measure.
-Dedicating a “pet path” with a designated pet friendly elevator will help regulate where pets can be outside of their leased space, allowing others to avoid or embrace Fido as they see fit.
+Dedicating a “pet path” with a designated pet-friendly elevator will help regulate where pets can be outside of their leased space, allowing others to avoid or embrace Fido as they see fit.